Haverford College invites applications to our available full-time,

 - Heavy Lifting (50 to 100 pounds):Never

-- Pulling (to exert force upon an abject to move or change its
+- Pulling (to exert force upon an object to move or change

 - Carrying (to hold objects while moving entire